 DRUNK DRIVING VS. TEXTING AND DRIVING

-I think it is appropriate to compare car accidents involving drunk driving and those involving “distracted driving” or texting.
+Car accidents involving drunk driving are comparable to those involving “distracted driving” or texting.
 We all know that drinking and driving is dangerous, no matter how many beers you have had.
 Drunk driving impairs a driver’s ability to make quick decisions, impairs senses and motor skills, longer braking times, inability to stay in one’s own lane, visual impairment, etc.

 What happens if you hit someone while texting and driving?